LuLuEhret/flagADA4life/story_page.markdown

 ![image](/assets/img/categories_by_region.png)

 The actions performed by men and women are generally the same in the three world regions.
 However, some changes can still be observed.
-The stereotypes in bollywood are exacerbated compared to the other regions.
+The stereotypes in Bollywood (India) are exacerbated compared to the other regions.
 Women are expected to perform more actions related to love and seduction, whereas men are more violent and more subject to success.

 As a woman, Madison will be more subject to clichés in Bollywood than in other regions, even though the stereotypes are observed anyway.
 Same for Jake, which will maybe play more violent characters in this region of the world.